-THE night has a thousand eyes,

-The day but one;

-Yet the light of the bright world dies

-With the dying sun.

-The mind has a thousand eyes,

-And the heart but one;

-Yet the light of a whole life dies

-When love is done.
+THE night has a thousand eves.
+The day but one: Yet the light of the bright world dies With the dving sun.
+The mind has a thousand eves.
+And the heart but one: Yet the light of a whole life dies When love is done the mind has?
+How many eyes does he say the heart has?
+In which line are we told what the eve of the heart is?

-What are the eyes of the night?

-What is the eye of the day?

-Read the lines which tell that the

-thousand eyes of the night cannot take the place of the one

-eye of the day.
+What are the eyes of the night? | How many eyes does the poet say What is the eve of the day?
+Read the lines which tell that the thousand eyes of the night cannot take the place of the one eve of the day.